khaledahmedelsayed/Youtube-Audio-Mode/README.md

 1. Open any YouTube video.
 2. Click the **YouTube Audio Mode** icon in your browser toolbar.
-3. Toggle the switch to **On**.
+3. Select your preferred mode:
+    - **Always On:** Audio mode on all videos
+    - **Filtered:** Audio mode only for whitelisted channels/keywords
+    - **Off:** Disable the extension
+4. For Filtered mode, click **Configure Filters** to add channels or keywords.
-4. The video player will be hidden, and the visualizer will appear.
+5. The video player will be hidden, and the visualizer will appear when audio mode is active.
-5. To customize the look, click the **Settings (Gear)** icon in the popup.
+6. To customize the look, click the **Settings (Gear)** icon in the popup.

 ## ⌨️ Shortcuts